lucacozzuto/elixir_NF/docs/second.rst

 This code indicates **the path** in which the process is "isolated" and where the corresponding temporary files are kept in the **work** directory.

 .. note::
-	**IMPORTANT: Nextflow will randomly generate temporary folders so they will be named differently in your execution!!!**
+	Nextflow will randomly generate temporary folders so they will be named differently in your execution.

 Let's have a look inside that folder: